mexikoedi/Anime-New-Season-Checker/README.md

 2) Only use website URLs from [IMDB](https://www.imdb.com). <br>
 3) Use only correctly formatted URLS from IMDB after "source:". <br>
 4) The .jar file and the "list.txt" file need to be in the same directory. <br>
-5) If the program unexpectedly doesn't work anymore, try using a different IP address. <br>
-6) **Follow the examples below.**
+5) **Follow the examples below.**

 ## How does it work?
 After you entered a season number you need to click the search button. <br>
-(The season number makes only sense for a small amount of anime. <br> If you have many anime titles and you only want to know which one has a new season then simply type a random season number.) <br>
+(The season number makes only sense for a small amount of anime. <br> If you have many anime titles and you only want to know which one has a new season then you don't need to enter a season number. <br>
+The season number is optional.) <br>
 The Java program connects to the IMDB URLs from the .txt file and gets the data from there (seasons/runtime). <br> After that it checks if the data is correct and formats it accordingly. <br>
 If something is wrong you will be notifed via popups. <br>